abdfaizaan/mslearn-openai/Instructions/Labs/hol-content-filters-lab2.md

 ### Task 2: Generate natural language output

 Let's see how the model behaves in a conversational interaction.

+1. First, make sure to remove the data source you have added in the previous lab.

 1. In [Azure AI Foundry portal](https://oai.azure.com/), navigate to the **Chat (1)** playground in the left pane.
 Select **text-turbo-35(version:0125) (2)**.
 In the **Setup** section at the top, select the **Default** system message template **(3)**.